Is Online Poker Legal in California 2014?

 The Practical Side Of Things

 A lot of players worry about the practical side, with good reason in fact.
 The first part of this is to look at the consequences of being in violation of a law.
-So we’ll say you live in a state where they have made it very clear that playing online poker is illegal.
+So we’ll say you live in Louisiana or Washington where they have made it very clear that playing online poker is illegal.
 So what does this mean anyway?

 The bottom line here is that if people aren’t being charged under this law, and there seems to be no intention by the authorities to do so, then this may not even be of concern to players.